Jonayb/SADCWEB-SOBA/README.md

 - Move the created ontologies in `output` to the `evaluation/data/externalData` directory and start evaluation.

 ## Evaluation
 The evaluation code is based on https://github.com/stefanvanberkum/CD-ABSC.
 We added new funtionality and fixed bugs.
 The evaluation code can be found in the `evaluation` directory.
-The 8 ontologies we evaluated in our research are included in the externalData directory.
-The four ontologies we created have prefix 'final-', the four ontologies from the literature have prefix 'restaurant-'.
+The 8 ontologies we evaluate in our research are included in the externalData directory.
+The four ontologies we have created have prefix 'final-', the four ontologies from the literature have prefix 'restaurant-'.

 Set-up steps:
 - Change the path of `java_path` in `ontology.py` to the java installation.